awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

 DASH manifests must satisfy the following requirements:
 + Manifests must be accessible on the public internet\.
 + Manifests must be live\.
-+ Manifests must mark periods as ad breaks using either splice insert markers or time signal markers\.
++ Manifests must mark events as ad avails using either splice insert markers or time signal markers\.
 You can provide the ad markers in clear XML or in base64\-encoded binary\.
 For splice insert, the out\-of\-network indicator must be enabled\.
 For time signal markers, the segmentation type ID, located inside the segmentation UPID, must be a cue\-out value recognized by AWS Elemental MediaTailor\.
-The ad break starts at the period start and lasts for the SCTE\-35 event duration, if one is specified, or until the next period starts\.
+The ad avail starts at the event start and lasts for the event duration, if one is specified, or until the next event starts\.

-  The following example shows a period designated as an ad break using splice insert markers\.
-The duration for this break is the event's duration:
+  The following example shows an event designated as an ad avail using splice insert markers\.
+The duration for this ad avail is the event's duration:

   ```
     <Period start="PT444806.040S" id="123586" duration="PT15.000S">